 CFS has dedicated professionals who can help you take care of every facet of event support for your organization.

 We specialize in across-the-board event support, from beginning to end and beyond.
 We take care of all aspects of event support so you don’t have to!
 Ready to plan your next event?
 Don’t start without seeing how CFS can make sure your next event is not only successful but goes off without a hitch.

 About the Author:

 Tim Slattery is the CEO and founder of CFS, Inc. in Norton, MA.
-He has over 25 years experience and leads a dynamic group of people who successfully deliver superior and flexible marketing solutions and product support services to our world-class clients.
-You can contact him at [email protected] or click here connect with him on LinkedIn.
+He has over 25 years of experience and leads a dynamic group of people who successfully deliver superior and flexible marketing solutions and product support services to our world-class clients.
+You can contact him at [email protected] or click here to connect with him on LinkedIn.